juju/docs/src/en/juju-concepts.md

 ## Models

-A model is the space within which you can deploy applications.
-A controller can manage several models, and the models themselves can even be shared amongst multiple users.
+A model is associated with a single controller and is the space within which applications are deployed.
+A controller can have an indefinite number of models and each model can have an indefinite number of machines (and thus applications).
+Models themselves can be shared amongst multiple users.

+The controller model is the management model and is intended to contain a single machine, the actual controller.
+All other models are considered regular and are used to run workloads.

 ![machine][img__models]
 [img__models]: ../media/juju-models.png